 Why do Gibson headstocks break easily?

 Gibson headstocks can break easier because of their design and the type of wood used.
 The headstock is angled, and this angle puts extra pressure on the strings.
-This helps make it more likely to break.
-The spot where the headstock connects to the neck is also weaker because of this angle.

 Another reason is that Gibson guitars often use mahogany wood for the neck.
 Mahogany is a hardwood, it’s true.
 But it’s a softer wood compared to something like maple.